hermespedro/react-clone-netflix/README.md

 # Netflix Clone using React JS

+A simple clone of the netflix interface built with ReactJS and consuming api from themoviedb.org

-This project was created using React js.
+This project was created using Reactjs <3

 ## Available Scripts